Video: Jean Beliveau's name is on Stanley Cup 17 times

 "Beliveau is the greatest thing that could have happened to the modern game," Smythe said in a 1956 Maclean's magazine profile.
 "They say there's no room left for stick-handling and brains and technique.
 When has there ever been a better stick-handler?
 Who has ever shown more savvy?
 Who ever got a shot away faster?
 And where did this kid come from?
 He came from the helter-skelter modern game!
 Helter-skelter, my eye!"

 Beliveau's output would be nearly off the charts: 586 goals and 809 assists in 1,287 regular-season and Stanley Cup Playoff games, every one for the Canadiens, most played during the NHL's pre-expansion era.
-The 6-foot-3, 205-pound center missed the playoffs once in his 18 seasons, in 1969-70, his second-to-last NHL season.
+The center (6-foot-3, 205 pounds) missed the playoffs once in his 18 seasons, in 1969-70, his second-to-last NHL season.
 He captained the Canadiens for a decade until his retirement.

 "It is hard, but I will play no more," Beliveau said on June 9, 1971, hanging up his skates after having enjoyed a Stanley Cup-winning season during which he scored his 500th goal.
 "I only hope I have made a contribution to a great game."